 If the project is to comply with California Title 24 ventilation requirements, keep Section 5.16.3.2 and delete Section 5.16.3.1.

-Outdoor Airflow Setpoint for ASHRAE Standard 62.1-2016 Ventilation
+[VENT 621]Outdoor Airflow Setpoint for ASHRAE Standard 62.1-2016 Ventilation

 The CO2 DCV strategy for Standard 62.1 currently increases both the zone primary airflow and the population component of the breathing zone outdoor airflow in response to increasing CO2 concentrations.
 Through the dynamic implementation of the Standard 62.1 Multiple Spaces Equation (see Vou and Ev calculations in this section), the minimum outdoor airflow setpoint is adjusted accordingly in tandem with the zone DCV response.
 Though this combined response increases ventilation with rising CO2 concentrations, it is not strictly adherent with Standard 62.1.
 ASHRAE research projects RP-1547 and RP-1747 developed and tested a technically rigorous DCV approach that may be considered for future versions of the guideline pending further confirmation of its stability in real-world applications.